Notice: Our customer care center will be closed on Monday, May 25th, 2026 in observance of Memorial Day.

 Investment Advisor Protection

-Some firms assume it is a regulatory mandate.
-Others believe it is simply a best practice.
-Many are unsure how cyber liability differs from E&O, what it actually responds to or what underwriters expect before offering coverage.
+Many advisors are hearing from custodians, partners and compliance contacts that cyber coverage is now “required,” but expectations remain unclear.
+Some firms assume it is a regulatory mandate, and others simply a best practice.
+Many are unsure how cyber liability insurance differs from E&O insurance for RIAs, what it responds to or what underwriters expect before offering coverage.

 Why RIAs Are Being Asked for Cyber Coverage Now